Norbibaschet20/Tutoriale-HTML/README.md

 Not suited for game applications

 -------HTML Video

 The HTML5 <video> element specifies a standard way to embed a video in a web page.
 The controls attribute adds video controls, like play, pause, and volume.
 It is a good idea to always include width and height attributes.
 If height and width are not set, the page might flicker while the video loads.

+-----HTML Audio

+The HTML5 <audio> element specifies a standard way to embed audio in a web page.
+The controls attribute adds audio controls, like play, pause, and volume.